AllenInstitute/bonsai_workflows/Documentation/behavior_standard/output_format_specification.md

 ## Standardized Bonsai worflow files

-To support the development of Bonsai worflows compatible with the Allen Institute hardware, we have developed an standardized Bonsai worflow.
+To support the development of Bonsai worflows compatible with the Allen Institute hardware, we have developed a standardized Bonsai worflow.
 This template is available on our public bonsai repository (LINK TO BE ADDED).
 Here is screenshow of this template: